sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 I really like Elm.
 It is a delightful language with an amazing ecosystem.
 It has an interesting architecture called TEA, The Elm Architecture.
 TEA and Elm are not separable, you can't have one thing without the other.
-And that makes it a pleasure to use.
+And that makes Elm a pleasure to use.
 TEA has also been an inspiration for how Redux is used to handle state in the React ecosystem.

 Another language I like is Rust.
 On paper, Rust is completely different from